iyegoroff/spectypes/README.md

 ### How does the plugin understand what code to transform?

-Plugin searches for named imports like `import { ... } from 'spectypes'` or `const { ... } = require('spectypes')`, gets all imported identifiers (aliases also supported).
+Plugin searches for named imports like `import { ... } from 'spectypes'` or `const { ... } = require('spectypes')`and gets all imported identifiers (aliases also supported).
 All variable declarations which include these identifiers will be converted into validating functions.

 ### Special cases